jupyter/docker-stacks/docs/using/common.md

 - `/usr/local/bin/start-notebook.d/` - handled **before** any of the standard options noted above are applied
-- `/usr/local/bin/before-notebook.d/` - handled **after** all the standard options noted above are applied and ran right before the Notebook Server launches
+- `/usr/local/bin/before-notebook.d/` - handled **after** all the standard options noted above are applied and ran right before the Server launches

 See the `run-hooks` function in the [`jupyter/base-notebook start.sh`](https://github.com/jupyter/docker-stacks/blob/main/docker-stacks-foundation/start.sh) script for execution details.